infosec-ucalgary/magpieCTF-2021/challenges/networks/google-networking/README.md

 https://drive.google.com/file/d/1xvJurxc2nLfFp6TvgmZb1r525R-0TEkk/view?usp=sharing
 https://drive.google.com/file/d/1jDvzBYkgK3WWlXbHEadmGW3yWn4AMRQw/view?usp=sharing
 ```
+## Hints

-Hint 1: Which link leads you to the file itself?
+1. Which link leads you to the file itself?

-Hint 2: How does Google know which file you're trying to download?
+2. How does Google know which file you're trying to download?

-Hint 3: Where does the confirmation key come from?
+3. Where does the confirmation key come from?

 ## Solution
 1. Players must first notice that Google Drive uses a specific path to download